Data Backup for Business: Everything You Need to Get Started

 Most businesses choose between:

-• Real-time backups: best for businesses that can afford minimal data loss
+- Real-time backups: best for businesses that can only afford minimal data loss

 To prevent unauthorized access, data needs to be encrypted both during transfer and when at rest.
-This protects confidentiality, but it also makes it harder for malicious actors to access, steal, or hold your data to ransom.
+This protects confidentiality, but it also makes it harder for malicious actors to exfiltrate your data and hold it to ransom.

 Having a strategy in place for business backup and recovery is one thing—implementing it is another.
 Here’s an example of how one nonprofit healthcare consortium overcame its critical infrastructure challenges with the right backup storage solution: